dora2ios/bakera1n/README.md

 ## warn
 rootless mode (with bindfs edition) may cause bootloop.
 Also, this should never be done on anything other than a research device.
+There may be a rare failure to power off the device.
+Also, possibly messing up the icon cache.
 At your own risk!